LiUGraphQL/graphql-result-size-experiment/README.md

-# Example GraphQL Server
+# Example GraphQL Server (AndreasLundquist branch)
 This repo contains everything related to the concrete SQLite-based GraphQL implementation with result size calculation that Andreas Lundquist has used for his experiments, as documented in his Master's thesis titled [Combining Result Size Estimation and Query Execution for the GraphQL Query Language](http://urn.kb.se/resolve?urn=urn%3Anbn%3Ase%3Aliu%3Adiva-167086).

 *Note: If you are here to find the implementation that Tim Andersson has used for his Bachelor thesis ([Result size calculation for Facebook's GraphQL query language](http://urn.kb.se/resolve?urn=urn:nbn:se:liu:diva-150026)), switch to the [TimAndersson branch](https://github.com/LiUGraphQL/graphql-result-size-experiment/tree/TimAndersson).*

 The GraphQL server is implemented using apollo-server-express and it provides access via SQLite to the [relational database representation](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/spec/Dataset/index.html#relationalrepresentation) of a [BSBM](http://wifo5-03.informatik.uni-mannheim.de/bizer/berlinsparqlbenchmark/) dataset.
 This database is available in the file `database.db`.
-The server uses an additional package to calculate the size of query response objects, which is available at github: [LiUGraphQL/graphql-result-size](https://github.com/LiUGraphQL/graphql-result-size).
+The server uses an additional package to calculate the size of query response objects, which is available at github: [LiUGraphQL/GraphQL-result-size (use the branch called AndreasLundquist)](https://github.com/LiUGraphQL/graphql-result-size/tree/AndreasLundquist).
 Moreover, the server uses i) an [extended version of graphql-extensions](https://github.com/LiUGraphQL/graphql-extensions), ii) an [extended version of apollo-tracing-js](https://github.com/LiUGraphQL/apollo-tracing-js), and iii) an [extended version of apollo-server-core](https://github.com/LiUGraphQL/apollo-server-core).

 ## Deployment